-- Operates one of the largest, most diverse and most beautiful park systems in the country. - Is guided by a policy-setting Commission comprising seven members from around the state - Provides sites where all people can enjoy an array of healthy outdoor recreation activities. - Manages statewide recreation programs that are not limited to agency-managed lands. - Provides educational and interpretive events and activities designed to include all people. and connect them with the natural and cultural heritage of our state. - Balances providing services geared to the health, education and enjoyment of people with the stewardship and care of natural and cultural resources.
+- Operates one of the largest, most diverse and most beautiful park systems in the country - Is guided by a policy-setting Commission comprised of seven members from around the state - Provides sites where all people can enjoy an array of healthy outdoor recreation activities - Manages statewide recreation programs that are not limited to agency-managed lands - Provides educational and interpretive events and activities designed to connect people with the natural and cultural heritage of our state - Balances providing services geared to the health, education and enjoyment of people, with the stewardship and care of natural and cultural resources

-We operate one of the largest, most diverse and most beautiful state park systems in the country.
-With more than 120,000 acres, the system comprises 125 developed parks, including 19 marine parks, 11 historical parks, 16 heritage sites, 13 interpretive centers and more than 400 miles of long-distance recreation trails.
+We operate one of the largest, most diverse, and most beautiful state park systems in the country.
+With more than 120,000 acres, the system includes 125 developed parks, including 19 marine parks, 11 historical parks, 35 heritage sites, 13 interpretive centers and approximately 500 miles of long-distance recreation trails.
 There are state parks in nearly every county in the state and within an hour's drive from home for almost all Washingtonians.
 Parks lie along rivers, freshwater lakes and Puget Sound shorelines.
 State Parks manages lands in mountains and along the Pacific Ocean seashore, in Central Washington's desert shrub-steppes and river gorges, and in Eastern Washington's channeled scablands and river corridors.